Trudi Beck, M.A., M.S., LMFT

 There are many benefits from engaging in the therapy process.
 These include, but are certainly not limited to:

-- Relief from distressing symptoms (depression, anxiety, abuse, conflictual relationships, addictions, disturbances of eating, grief/loss, transitions, etc.)
+- Relief from distressing symptoms (depression, anxiety, abuse, conflictual relationships, dependencies, disturbances of eating, grief/loss, transitions, etc.)

 - Improved emotional well being